Now Enrolling Sites

 Standardizing Nurse Remediation Across the Profession

-The Nursing Practice Remediation Consortium is a multi-site initiative implementing an evidence-based, standardized approach to professional registered nurse remediation using the ANCC educational design process.
+The Nursing Practice Remediation Consortium is a multi-site initiative implementing an evidence-based, standardized approach to professional registered nurse remediation using the 2025 ANCC NCPD Educational Design Process.

 35% → 100%